eezstreet/SWATEliteForce/README.md

 Beanbags can be negated by body armor.
 Try aiming for unarmored parts of the body.

 ## HOW DO I DISARM A TRAP?
 You can't disarm a trap if it's on the other side of a door.
-You can either blow it up (if it's electronic) with C2 or you can go around.
+You can either blow it up (if it's electronic) with C2 or you can go around and remove it with the toolkit.
 Or just take the penalty.

 ## ARE YOU GOING TO ADD BALLISTIC SHIELDS?
 Possibly, at some point.
 I would need someone to produce the art assets for it, as I'm not an artist.